+2) Focusing on current top performersMany organisations take the approach of looking at current top performers and ear marking them for leadership.
+Just because an individual is, for example, performing brilliantly in a sales role, does not however mean they will excel in the areas needed for good leadership.
+Focusing on performance does not take into account crucial elements such as aspiration or motivation.
 Another common approach businesses take is to bring people up in silos, without exposing them to other business functions and operations.
 Good succession planning should first identify who has potential (beyond just current performance indicators) and then look to expose these individuals to different areas of the business.
 For example, if they are going to be expected to manage multi-disciplined teams as a future leader, then they need to have an understanding of each of those business disciplines.

 3) Hiring in your own image is a faux pas when it comes to appointing senior executivesIt may be tempting to hire someone in image, but to do so may be to ignore future issues.
 The business world is changing – just look at the effect the digital revolution has had in recent years.
 Future leaders need to have the skills to operate in a brave new world and organisations need to look at the bigger picture.
 It may be that the current CEO is a transformative leader, who has taken the company on a journey of change.
 The next CEO does not necessarily need to have the same transformation skills, but instead may need more of a stabilising leadership style.